Publications

 Koh, Yumi and Li, Jing and Wu, Yifan and Yi, Junjian and Zhang, Hanzhe, Young Women in Cities: Urbanization and Gender-biased Migration (January 4, 2024).

-View PaperInsourcing the smart city: Assembling an ideo-technical ecosystem of talent, skills, and civic-mindedness in Singapore
+View PaperInsourcing the smart city: assembling an ideo-technical ecosystem of skills, talent, and civic-mindedness in Singapore

 Orlando WOODS, Tim BUNNELL, and Lily KONG